Boss Chester admits slow-starting Trinity 'not good enough' in defeat at Warrington

-Wakefield Trinity coach Chis Chester refuses to blame motorway delay for Super League defeat at Warrington Wolves
+Wakefield Trinity coach Chris Chester refuses to blame motorway delay for Super League defeat at Warrington Wolves

 Disappointed Wakefield Trinity coach Chris Chester refused to blame a traumatic motorway journey for his side’s 38-18 defeat at Warrington Wolves.